avabellaw/crystal-clear-opticians/readme.md

 ![CSS validator results](assets/images/readme/validation/css-validation.webp)

-My main CSS file did not have any validation errors or warnings.
+My main CSS file did not have any validation errors or warnings that need to be actioned.
 I will have validated the CSS earlier on in the project which may be in part why this is the case.
 I should have documented this at the time.

+The CSS validator gives the warning "Due to their dynamic nature, CSS variables are currently not statically checked".
+This warning is thrown because it can't check the variable without running the code.
+Setting a default value would remove the warning but I there isn't usually a value I can use as a default that would work.
+As this is only a warning and the code is functional, I have kept the code as is.

 This was the same for all the other CSS files I used.
 However, I hadn’t previously used the validator on these smaller files:
 * about.css